vukics/cppqed/doc/buildsystem.markdown

 ----------------

 This section is for the impatient, it describes the minimal steps to build the framework.
-If CMake cannot find installed requirements or if you wish to fine-tune the build system, please also read the following sections.
+If %CMake cannot find installed requirements or if you wish to fine-tune the build system, please also read the following sections.

 Under the top level C++QED directory (the monolithic clone of all project components),